ivancuric/js-perf/README.md

 ### Idle work

-If you have a continu
+If you have a continuously running task

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDI1MTkzOTldfQ==
+eyJoaXN0b3J5IjpbNTIyMDE4OTQ3XX0=
 -->